tfsojon/richinsql-blog/content/post/2018-10-04-full-text-indexing-crawl-logs.md

 ### Find The Catalog

-So, first thing is first, let&#8217;s find the catalog that we want to rebuild the crawl log for.
+So, first thing is first, let's find the catalog that we want to rebuild the crawl log for.

 We know which database and catalog is causing the problem because the file on disk has got out of hand and using the information provided in the anatomy section of this post shows us which catalog we need to refresh the log for.